BreddyDevelopment/breddy/README.md

-# breddy
+### Breddy
-Breddy the Discord Bot
+Breddy is the server management bot for Rouxl's Lab.